easemob/flutter_chat_uikit/flutter_uikit_quickstart.md

 - CocoaPods
 - An iOS simulator or a real iOS device running iOS 10.0 or later

-If your target platform is Android, your development environment must meet the following requirements:
+For the Android platform, your development environment must meet the following requirements:

 - Flutter 2.10 or later
 - Dart 2.16 or later
 - macOS or Windows
 - Android Studio 4.0 or later with JDK 1.8 or later
 - An Android simulator or a real Android device running Android SDK API level 21 or later

-<div class="alert note">You need to run <code>flutter doctor</code> to check whether both the development environment and the deployment environment are correct.</div>
+<div class="alert note">You need to run the <code>flutter doctor</code> command to check whether both the development environment and the deployment environment are correct.</div>

 ## Token generation